-- Implement Climate Provisions: Secure swift and favorable Treasury guidance and agency rulemaking for the implementation of provisions in the Inflation Reduction Act to maximize clean energy deployment and minimize market disruptions - Drive Demand: Increase demand for climate positive projects via renewable energy and energy efficiency standards - Boost Investment: Facilitate private investment in climate change mitigation and resilient infrastructure projects through public sector programs, agency procurement mandates, public-private partnerships and other policy instruments - Modernize the Grid: Pursue common-sense permitting and siting reform at the state and federal level to enable an accelerated transition to a reliable, secure and clean electric grid - Reduce Regulatory Barriers: Promote transmission build out and support wholesale power market reform to unlock the full potential of the Inflation Reduction Act - Drive ESG Credibility: Support strong and credible ESG and climate reporting regulations at both the federal and state level in support of HASI mission and values - Reform Emissions Reporting: Push to reform GHG public sector and corporate emissions reporting regulations to move beyond megawatt-hour matching and focus on the quantified emissions impact of electricity consumption and generation - Promote Democracy Reforms: Build a healthier, more responsive democracy with a focus on enacting campaign finance reform, protecting & expanding voting rights and strengthening federal ethics laws
+- Promote Long-Term Clean Energy Tax Incentives: Secure swift and sound implementation of the energy tax credits in the Inflation Reduction Act to maximize clean energy deployment and ensure market stability. - Modernize the Electric Grid: Support practical siting and permitting rules at federal, state and local levels for a reliable, secure and clean electric grid.
+Advocate for the expansion of transmission infrastructure and other reforms in the wholesale power market.
+Establish rules that expand the use of Grid Enhancing Technologies (GETs) to increase capacity, address transmission constraints and enable the development of renewables. - Drive Demand for Decarbonization: Increase demand for sustainable infrastructure projects via clean energy and energy efficiency standards at the federal and state level. - Boost Climate Investment: Facilitate private investment in climate change mitigation and resilient infrastructure projects through public sector programs, agency procurement mandates, public-private partnerships and other policy instruments. - Standardize Climate Disclosures: Support strong and credible climate reporting regulations at both the federal and state level in support of HASI's mission and values. - Enhance Emissions Reporting: Update public sector and corporate emissions reporting standards to move beyond megawatt-hour matching and focus on the quantified emissions impact of electricity consumption and generation. - Promote Democracy Reforms: Build a healthier, more responsive democracy with a focus on enacting campaign finance reform, protecting & expanding voting rights and strengthening federal ethics laws.